Podcast Video Producer

 The role

-You will primarily be responsible for creating full length episodes, sizzles and shorts for the FT’s flagship history show The Story of Money, hosted by Gillian Tett and Robin Wigglesworth.
-Both hosts work mainly out of London with recording set-ups in their respective bases in Cambridge and Oslo.
+You will primarily be responsible for creating the long form video version of full length episodes, sizzles and social media clips for the FT’s flagship history show The Story of Money, hosted by Gillian Tett and Robin Wigglesworth.

 The role requires an experienced video editor who can work at a fast pace.
-You will have a proven track record of developing highly engaging edits on a fast turnaround.
+You will have a proven track record of developing long-form edits on a fast turnaround highly optimised for video platforms, and experience in crafting high-reach short form content for social media.
+Importantly, you will also understand the best practices for the varying video and social platforms, and how to tailor content to excel on each.

 Key responsibilities

-- Establish efficient video production workflows on The Story of Money and other chat shows
+- Establish efficient video production workflows for The Story of Money

-- Advise on technical set-ups and recording in studio for each recording
+- Advise on technical set-ups for remote podcast recordings and in-studio sessions

 Our ideal candidate